dnmfarrell/jp/README.md

     "a"

 #### .pair
-Pops the top item off the stack, which must be a string.
+Pops TOS, which must be a string.
 Pops the next item as its value and pushes an object with a single key/value pair back onto the stack.

     jp 123 '"a"' .pair
     {